-Buy a few packs of these biodegradable poop bags — you, your dog, and the planet will thank me later.
+Buy a few packs of these biodegradable poop bags — you, your dog, and the planet will thank us later.

-Depending on where you are going and your method of travel with your dog, you will need to ensure you have the proper documentation.
-You should always have your pet’s rabies tags on hand.
-You should also have your pet’s vaccination records and be sure to check with your destination as well as mode of transport to make sure you have everything you need.
+Depending on where you're going and your method of travel, you'll need to ensure you have the proper documentation.
+You should always have your pet’s rabies tags on hand, as well as your pet’s vaccination records.
+Be sure to check with your destination as well as mode of transport to make sure you have everything you need.

-If your dog has a thick coat and you will be gone for more than a couple days, it might be a good to add your dog's brush or comb to your packing list.
-Staying ahead on grooming your dog is important, as having to catch up can be an uncomfortable and timely ordeal for you and your dog.
+If your dog has a thick coat and you'll be gone for more than a couple days, it might be a good idea to add your dog's brush or comb to your packing list.
+Staying ahead on grooming your dog is important, as having to catch up can be an uncomfortable and timely ordeal for the both of you.

 Detangle any knots and mattes with painless ease.
 Using its Intelliflex bristles, this dog brush cuts down on grooming time (and makes sure your dog doesn't hate it).

-Be sure to have lots of reminders on your dog packing list to let your pooch know that he or she is a very good boy/girl.
-Some dogs love the car, but for others, traveling is stressful and our furry friends don’t understand it.
-In addition, once you reach your destination, your pet will appreciate having a piece (and taste) of home to help them settle in.
+Be sure to add lots of items to your dog packing list that let your pooch know that he or she is a very good boy/girl.
+Some dogs love the car, but for others, traveling is stressful and they'll need plenty of distractions and even more rewards for behaving.
+Plus, once you reach your destination, your pet will appreciate having a piece (and taste) of home to help them settle in.
 Read more about quality dog food nutrition and treats here.

-Kong is a classic when it comes to dog toys, and its extreme dog toy is no different.
+Kong is a classic when it comes to dog toys, and the extreme version is no different.
 Built for dogs of all sizes, it's available in small to XX-large.
 Made with Kong's all natural rubber formula, the toy can be stuffed with treats and will bounce erratically to keep your dog interested.